-Recommendation Commentary

-Recommendation 15 Completed

-and Legal unit of the Corruption Division be split into two separate units - Corruption Legal; and The structural separation of the Corruption Legal and Strategy and Prevention business units occurred in August 2022.
-The Executive Director Corruption Legal commenced in February 2023.
+into two separate units - Corruption Legal; and unit be led by an Executive Director.

+The current Corruption Strategy, Prevention The structural separation of the Corruption Legal and Strategy and Legal unit of the Corruption Division be split and Prevention business units occurred in August 2022.
+The Executive Director Corruption Legal commenced in February Corruption Strategy and Prevention - and each 2023.
 The Executive Director Corruption Strategy and Prevention commenced in February 2023.